Flight Compensation Claim Guides

 Find out more about flight delay compensation, read our FAQs, or get an instant decision on your flight.

-Taking A Flight Claim To Court Yourself?
+Taking An Airline To Small Claim Court For Your Flight Claim To Court Yourself?
 Beware of These Common Pitfalls When Claiming Compensation

 When it comes to claiming flight compensation, some prefer the “do it yourself” approach.
 Representing yourself in court, or acting as a ‘litigant in person’ to give it its official title, is certainly an option when it comes to making a flight delay claim; but is not without its potential pitfalls.